 Daphne Ezer, Data Study Group PI, University of Warwick

-Will be based on your CV and cover letter.
+Will be based on your CV and cover letter for selection to interview.

 The cover letter (up to 2 pages) should demonstrate your ability to suggest multiple potential methodological approaches to the challenge being applied for, as well as demonstrate: